 Did you know: straw mushrooms are the third most consumed mushroom in the world?

-A cute piece of trivia is that Walt Disney used straw mushrooms for the “Danse Chinois” in the movie Fantasia because these pint-sized mushrooms look like they have brown straw hats, happy faces, and little dancing feet.
+Another piece of cute piece of trivia is that Walt Disney used straw mushrooms for the “Danse Chinois” in the movie Fantasia because these pint-sized mushrooms look like they have brown straw hats, happy faces, and little dancing feet.

 In this guide, you will discover everything you need to know about straw mushrooms, including: